gl-sdk/gen-ai-sdk-cookbook/glaip/examples/agent-export-import/README.md

 ## 📖 What This Example Demonstrates

-This cookbook demonstrates GLAIP's powerful **agent export/import mechanism**, which allows you to:
+This cookbook demonstrates GL AIP's powerful **agent export/import mechanism**, which allows you to:

 1. **Export agent configurations** to JSON or YAML files for:
    - Version control and backup